 An Instant Messaging-based team collaboration tool, Slack is now a common workplace application and is also often used when working with remote peers.
 Before releasing the app for a beta test, the four founders outsourced a design firm to polish Slack’s logo, website, and mobile app in just six weeks.
 As of September 2017, Slack is now worth $5.1 billion.

 In 2009, former Yahoo! employees Brian Acton and Jan Koum launched Whatsapp, a cross-platform messaging, calling, and file sharing.
-With only a starting capital of around $250,000 and limited staff of 30 full-time employees, Acton and Koum hired offshore developers from Russia for the core development of the app.
+With only a starting capital of around $250,000 and limited staff of 30 full-time employees, it is one of the startups built with outsourced development.
+Acton and Koum hired offshore developers from Russia for the core development of the app.
 In just three years after launch, the app gained over 50 million downloads and was later bought by Facebook in 2014 for $19 billion.

 Previously featured in one of our blogs, the Chinese e-commerce giant actually started out as a small internet company called China Yellow Pages.
 Due to a lack of development talent in China before, Founder Jack Ma outsourced the website development in the US.
 This also solved Ma’s issue of finding a practical way to overcome all Chinese internet restrictions.
 Alibaba still continues to outsource its production mostly still within China.